learn more about tumbleweed

 For 2021, campers are required to sign up for consecutive, full weeks of camp (Monday through Friday); you can choose as many consecutive weeks as you’d like between June 14 and August 13.

 What happens when we arrive at camp?

-When you arrive at camp each day, a staff member will greet your car in the parking lot.
-We’ll ask you some questions about potential symptoms and COVID exposure and check your child’s temperature, and then we’ll bring them to their group.
-Parents/guardians will not be allowed to park or exit their cars this summer, including on your child’s first day of camp.
+Whether your camper arrives at camp by bus or you drop off your camper each day, a staff member will greet your car in the parking lot.
+We’ll ask you some questions about potential symptoms and COVID exposure and check your child’s temperature, and then they will either get onto the bus or we’ll bring them to their group.
+Parents/guardians will not be allowed to park or exit their cars this summer or get on the bus for any reason, including on your child’s first day of camp.

 What does a typical camp day look like?

 Each day, your child will participate in five different activities, including swimming, with their group.
 You can check out some of the activities we do at camp here.
 We change up the activities each day so that campers get to experience all of Tumbleweed.